 Open the Terminal tool window

 By default, the terminal emulator runs with the current directory set to the root directory of the current project.
-For information about changing the default start directory, see Configure the terminal emulator.
+For more information about changing the default start directory, refer to Terminal settings.

 To run multiple sessions inside a tab, right-click the tab and select Split Right or Split Down in the context menu.